Back to schooldays. Another song, another memory.

 As he crossed the room to hand his paperwork to the teacher, there were audible gasps and whimpers from the young ladies (a.k.a. ‘slappers’) in the class.
 I’d never heard such barely restrained primal, urgent groans before that day and sadly, I haven’t heard any since.
 The only person more excited about his arrival than those hormonal teenage girls, was our history teacher, Mr. Dormehl.
 Our favourite teacher throughout high school, Mr. Dormehl was a slightly older version of Jack from Will and Grace – although not quite as macho.

 As it turned out, it wasn’t only the teenage girls and Mr. Dormehl who started vibrating around Lajos.
 At that time there probably three or four youngish (probably around 25 or so) female teachers at the school.

 One day, shortly after Lajos arrived, we were in one of their classrooms.
 The teacher in question was a husky, heavy-set lady.
 Not quite in Obeseville at that point, but she was on the outskirts of town, approaching at speed.

 We were all seated in the class when she stomped in.
-She got halfway across the room when her female radar kicked on and she stopped and turned to scan the room, curious like she’d smelled a pie in the corner.
+She got halfway across the room when her female radar kicked in.
+She stopped suddenly and turned to scan the room, curious like a bear who’d just caught the scent of an injured squirrel.